-It doesn’t get locked into our brain unless we let it.
+It doesn’t get locked into our brains unless we let it.
 Until we choose to believe it, it’s just a suggestion.

 For me, knowing I have a say about the influence I allow in, who I spend time with, and that we can learn how to be less fearful is freeing!

-Here are 9 questions to ask yourself to gain perspective and overcome fear of failure.
+Here are 9 questions to ask yourself to gain perspective and overcome the fear of failure.